synqs/qlue/docs/guides/gen_guide.md

 * We immediately implement asynchronous job management.
 Basically the Heroku server dumps the job coming from the remote client onto Dropbox.
 Then whenever the Spooler belonging to a backend is free, it will query to ``get_next_job_in_queue`` view and act on the next job which is appropriate for that particular backend.
 * Dropbox also serves as a database storage for various JSONs, like job_JSON, result_JSON, status_JSON etc. It gives us 2 GB free storage which is a lot considering price of commercial database alternatives.
 * It allows us to unify the workflow for both simulator and real machine.
 Basically it does not matter what the backend is, the workflow is the identical.
 Different backends only differ in their Spoolers.
-* For the accessing experiment backend the remote user no longer needs the extra hassle of an SSH connection.

 Now we describe how the Dropbox folder structure is organized.
 It is shown in following picture:
 ![](dropbox.png)